prithuls/prithulsarker/content/gallery/index.md

 <img src="./conferences/IMG_8820.JPG" alt="Woman getting VR Assessment in Galveston, TX 1" width="400"/>

 __01 May, 2023__: Successfully defended my masters thesis and completed M.S. degree

+__27 April, 2023__: Our paper on "Test-retest Reliability of Virtual Reality Devices in Quantifying for Relative Afferent Pupillary Defect" has been accepted in translational vision science & technology (TVST) journal.

 __07 March, 2023__: Presented poster on VR-based system for spaceflight associated neuro-ocular syndrome in North American Neuro-Ophthalmology Society annual meeting in Orlando, Florida